kcbrewron/hackerrank/README.md

-# hackerrank
+# HackerRank
-Public work and challenges from the HackerRank website.
+This is a code repository to store completed challenges from from [HackerRank](https://www.hackerrank.com).

+These challenges range from javascript, html and css, to Java and other backend languages.